Arnhem Space Centre: Launches

 A second launch was scheduled for 4 July but was delayed until 6 July 11:17pm ACST due to weather conditions.
 The spacecraft, named Sistine III, was sent by NASA to investigate the properties of astronomical transits of nearby exoplanets.

 The third launch took place on 11 July 2022 at 8:31pm ACST, carrying the fourth DEUCE mission, intended by NASA to investigate and analyze the Alpha Centauri star system's ultraviolet spectrum.

-As of July 2022 the long term future of the site was not known, but Equatorial Launch Australia had indicated that there are other space companies interested in using the rocket launch pad, and NASA has confirmed that it will use the facility again in the future.

-In August 2023, ELA announced that there would be launches by early 2025 by Innospace of South Korea.

-Collaboration with Phantom

-In 2023 ELA signed an agreement Phantom Space Corporation, a US rocket company, to collaborate on missions at ASC.
-Phantom has links to the US Department of Defense, and an ELA spokesperson said that the launch site could one day be used for missile-testing and development.
-Phantom hopes to mass-produce rockets, which could be fired from the ASC site by 2025.
-While the main focus is on commercial uses, the potential for involvement in military use has raised concerns among the local community.
+Further plans and cessation

+Since the first NASA Launch, ELA has declared bankruptcy and is in liquidation with debts exceeding $42 million according to the current CEO Michael Jones.
+Council leader Yuseph Deen stated that ELA followed "less than satisfactory conduct".
+ELA later relocated to a new site near the town of Weipa in Queensland.